gabrielfranh/gabrielfranh/README.md

 ## 🤔 Seeking Help With
 - **Innovative Project Ideas**: Always open to new project ideas and collaboration opportunities.
 - **Networking**: Connecting with like-minded professionals in the tech industry.

-## 💬 Ask Me About
-- **.NET Development**: Tips and best practices for .NET development.
-- **AWS and Cloud Technologies**: Insights into using AWS for modern applications.
-- **Microservices**: Designing and implementing microservices architectures.

 ## 📫 How to Reach Me
 - **Email**: [Gmail](mailto:gabrielfranh@gmail.com)
 - **LinkedIn**: [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue)](https://www.linkedin.com/in/gabrielfranh/)